regen-network/regen-ledger/docs/getting-started/running-a-full-node.md

 ## Prerequisites

-In order to install the `regen` binary, you'll need the following:
+In order to install the `cosmovisor` and `regen` binaries, you'll need the following:

 - Git `>=2`
 - Make `>=4`